Skip to main content

 The two tailored garments you must have

-“Not a suit exactly, but these days the situation often calls for something less than a full suit.
+2. Navy blazer – “Not a suit exactly, but these days the situation often calls for something less than a full suit.
 The navy blazer is your friend when the formality is unclear or if you want to kick your casual wear up a notch.
 Wear them with jeans or your finest wool trousers.
 Throw on a tie.
 Or not.
-If you wear a navy blazer, you’ll rarely be underdressed or overdressed,” Powell says.
+If you wear a navy blazer, you’ll rarely be underdressed or overdressed,” Powell explained.
 “We like a travel-ready fabric like hopsack for your navy blazer.
 Connoisseurs will often go with an unconstructed model for their all-purpose blazer.
 This keeps things less rigid, literally and figuratively, and will be comfortable for long days that take you from the office to an evening on the town.”

 The five-suit rule

-It's important to have a variety of suits in your wardrobe, as wearing the same suit daily can become a monotonous fashion faux pas.
+It’s important to have a variety of suits in your wardrobe, as wearing the same suit daily can become a monotonous fashion faux pas.
 Remember the five-suit rule, which states that every man needs to own a black, navy, gray, brown, and tan suit.

 These colors complement each other well, giving you a wide range of versatile options for any occasion.

-Having a variety of different suits guarantee you'll always have something fresh and fashionable to wear anytime, and you can experiment with various combinations and styles to look your best.
+Having a variety of different suits guarantee you’ll always have something fresh and fashionable to wear anytime, and you can experiment with various combinations and styles to look your best.
+Break free from the boring everyday suit and level up your style with a diverse suit collection.

 This should get you started on building a stellar wardrobe with quality, fit, and versatility.
 No matter who you are and your lifestyle, every man needs a fitting suit.
 Follow these tips, and you will be the best dressed man at the office or in any casual setting or social event.